ajstyle007/add_ML/README.md

 ![add_ML](https://github.com/user-attachments/assets/36c29ede-bce0-4c7c-9246-3d56606198be)

 ### 📋 Overview
-- The idea behind this project is simple: given two input numbers, we aim to predict their sum using a linear regression model.
+- The idea behind this project is simple: given two input numbers, we aim to predict their sum using a linear regression .
 This involves several steps, including data preparation, model training, evaluation, and creating a web application for user interaction.
 - Tech Used: Python 🐍, Streamlit, and popular libraries.

 ### 📊 Data Preparation